Ashtonlim/vd_playwright/readme.md

 ## Settings

-g.js contains all the global settings.
-Read the playwright docs to see options for settings.
+g.js contains all the global settings such as resolution, output directories, etc. Read the playwright docs to see options for settings.

 creds.json containts the credentials which SHOULD BE ommited in .gitignore as it includes sensitive info. creds.json contains the localstorage objects when a user logs into VD.